SurrajKumar2000/Parkinson-Detection-System/README.md

 # Parkinson's-Detection-System

+   -->Parkinson's disease is a progressive nervous system disorder that affects movement.
+Symptoms start gradually, sometimes starting with a barely noticeable tremor in just one hand.

    -->Parkinson’s disease (PD) is one of the most prevalent neurodegenerative diseases, affecting over 6 million patients worldwide.
 Nerve cell damage in the brain causes dopamine levels to drop, leading to the symptoms of Parkinson's.

   -->PD is characterized by both motor and non-motor symptoms , with the former mainly consisting of resting tremor, muscle rigidity, and akinesia.